 * anything special to you about where you live

-* national/state maps or flags
+* national/state/regional maps or flags

-* nature/the outdoors/the environment
+* nature/the outdoors/the environment/plants, trees & herbs

 * anything related to history - people, places, buildings, etc

-* animals, especially black cats and wolves
+* animals, especially black cats, wolves and bears

 * vintage/old or vintage reprint cards